-An automated telephone call that delivers a prerecorded message to multiple phones.
+A “robocall” is an automated telephone call that delivers a prerecorded message to multiple phone numbers.
 Typically, robocalls are used for mass messaging.

-In politics, a robocall is typically a way of campaigning.
+In politics, robocall are used in campaigning.
 Robocalls are sent out to potential voters, and the fact that they are simply recorded messages makes them easier to send out than in-person phone calls.

 An advantage of robocalls is that the candidate can be heard by many constituents without the effort of that candidate making hundreds of calls.
 They can also take one message from an influential person and distribute it to many people.
 A disadvantage of robocalls is that they are less genuine and may be ignored by some.